 The Audit and Risk Committee is also a sub-committee of the main Board of Trustees.
 Its purpose is to review the Trust's internal and external audit report findings, and financial statements, to ensure they reflect best practice, and to review the effectiveness of the Trust's internal control systems established to ensure that the aims, objectives and key performance targets of the organisation are achieved in the most economic, effective and environmentally preferable manner.
-The Committee received Health and safety reports from the two Health and Safety Officers employed by the Trust up until the point when the Infrastructure Committee was established.

 Trustee Meetings attended Out of a possible

-Mr I Baker (Chair) 3 3
+Mr I Baker (Chair) 2 3

+Mr F Davey 3 3

-Mr P Rout 3 3
+Mr P Rout 1 3

 Mr J Taylor 3 3

-Mr F Davey 3 3

-Mr P Norton (resigned 11/02/2021) 1 1